tradingeconomics/notebooks/README.md

 ## Other programming languages

 The Trading Economics API is also available for other programming languages.
-Providing several request methods to query our databases, with samples available in different programming languages, it is the best way to export data in XML, CSV or JSON format and to subscribe to updates in real time.
+Providing several request methods to query our databases, with samples available in different programming languages, is the best way to export data in XML, CSV or JSON format and to subscribe to updates in real time.

 API Documentation: